wrycode/DWCHelper/README.md

 would appear as a submission option in the interface.
 Then it will get sent to me personally (or someone with the knowledge and authority) to review and send upstream.

-The actual user interface to the helper program hasn't been planned out.
-Ideally it will be a simple graphical program with recognizable forms and buttons, but initially it will probably be an automatically generated text configuration file.

 ## Data Visualization